The Lucy Show: Filming

 Unlike most sitcoms of the era, The Lucy Show was filmed before a live audience; standard practice at the time was to film an episode on a closed set and add a laugh track during post-production.
 However, a laugh track was still used to fill any gaps in audience reactions or missed punchlines.
 The live format was used for all I Love Lucy episodes, for all but a few Lucy–Desi Comedy Hour installments and on The Lucy Show.
 Arnaz felt Ball performed better in front of a live studio audience.
-Carole Cook, Ball's long-time friend and protégée in a radio show Great Lives based on Lucille Ball said that three cameras were used so to capture everything in one go, and the best angles would be used.
+Carole Cook, Ball's long-time friend and protégée in a radio show Great Lives based on Lucille Ball said that three cameras were used to capture everything in one go, and the best angles would be used.
 While Ball would ad-lib during rehearsals, she followed the script when filming the actual show.

 While filming the 1963 episode "Lucy and Viv Put In A Shower", in which the leading ladies attempted to install a shower stall (but become trapped inside, unable to shut the water off), Ball nearly drowned while performing in the tank of water.
 She was unable to bring herself back to the surface, and it was Vance who realized there was a problem and pulled her co-star to safety; Vance went on to ad lib until Ball could catch her breath to resume speaking her lines (all the while, cameras continued to film).
 Neither the film crew nor the live studio audience realized there was a problem.

 In her autobiography Love, Lucy, Lucy talks of this episode: